vitobotta/hetzner-k3s/README.md

 ## changelog

+- 0.5.2
+  - Ensure that in a HA cluster the nodes connect to the load balancer for the API server, instead of the first master

 - 0.5.1
   - Each node pool gets its own placement group.
 This is to minimize issues due to the max 10 nodes limitation for a single node group.
 A validation has also been added to limit pools to 10 nodes each because of this.